-All forms are available at the Registrar's Forms Index
+All Registrar's Office forms are available at the Registrar's Form Index

 Audited courses require a grade from the instructor.
 Acceptable grades are as follows.

 W (Withdrawn) is assigned when students drop a course after the Add/Drop deadline for the semester.
 W may not be assigned by instructors.

 Y (Unreported Evaluation) is an administrative notation and cannot be assigned by instructors.

 Pass/Fail.
 Note that CGU does not use P/F (Pass/Fail).
 The appropriate grades are S (Satisfactory) or U (Unsatisfactory).